makesites/background-video/readme.md

 ```
 Instead of a boolean you can define an object, which will be used as the initialization options.

+## Options

+* **attribute** (string, default: "background"): the attribute to lookup for the video URLs.
+Usually doesn't need to change, although come handy if there is significant latency parsing the styles.

+* **autoparse** (boolean, default: true): if the script will try to parse the existing styles automatically, to lookup for video URLs

+* **className** (string, default: "css-background-video"): the class name used in the injected stylesheet to target the video element styling.
+If the default name is conflicting with other elements in your UI, you can change it with this option.

+* **position** (string, default: "absolute"): How the video element is positioned related to its container, following regular CSS conventions.
+Acceptable options: absolute, fixed, relative.

 ## Credits